tkubica12/kubernetes-demo/docs/apps.md

 ```
 ## Session persistence
 By default service does round robin so your client can connect to different instance every request.
 This should not be problem with truly stateless scenarios and does allow you for very good balancing.
 But in some cases even stateless applications might benefit from session persistence:
-* You are using canary deployment some some instances might run newer version of your app then others and such inconsistencies might be unwanted for user experience
+* You are using canary deployment so some instances might run newer version of your app then others and such inconsistencies might be unwanted for user experience
 * You are terminating TLS right in instances and moving to another means renegotiating and therefore increase latency
 * Your API use paging where client request data page by page and you are prefetching data from database in advance.
 Connecting to different instance can have performance penalty (data not prefetched)